griffithlab/griffithlab.org/pages/team.md

 {% include team_member member_name="Alina" full_name="Alina Schmidt, BSc" bio='Alina is a PhD candidate in the Human and Statistical Genetics program at Washington University in St. Louis.
 She graduated from Brigham Young University in 2009 with a degree in Molecular Biology.' image="/assets/img/team/alina_schmidt.jpg" role="Graduate Student" %}

+{% include team_member member_name="Huiming" full_name="Huiming Xia, BSc" bio='Huiming is a graduate student in the Computational Molecular Biophysics program at Washington University in St. Louis.
+She graduated from Carnegie Mellon University in 2017 with a dual degree in Computational Biology and Chemistry.' image="/assets/img/team/huiming_xia.jpg" role="Graduate Student" %}

 <h2 data-magellan-destination="Staff">Staff</h2>
 <a name="Staff"></a>